IntelPython/dpctl/README.md

 Using dpCtl
 ===========
 dpCtl relies on DPC++ runtime.
-With Intel oneAPI installed you should activate it.
+With Intel oneAPI installed you could activate it.

 On Windows:
 ```cmd